Pomroka/TWT_Challenges_Tester/Readme.md

 # Testers for TechWithTim Discord weekly challenges

-You will find here all my testers for weekly challenges with test cases.
+You will find here my testers for weekly challenges.
+I will add testers for older challenges later.

 ----------